 \paragraph{Training setup.}

-\method{} and the other models are implemented in PyTorch \cite{paszke2019pytorch}.
-Baselines are set up as in the PINNsFormer \cite{zhao2023pinnsformer} and RoPINN \cite{wu2024ropinn}.
-PINN, QRes and FLS are initialized using Xavier initialization \cite{pmlr-v9-glorot10a}, with the hyperbolic tangent as an activation function (except for the first FLS layer, which acts as a Fourier feature mapping~\cite{rahimi2007proceedings,tancik2020fourier}).
-All the remaining hyperparameters were chosen in order to obtain the best performance for these models (e.g. weights for the initial and boundary condition losses).
+\method{} and all baseline models are implemented in PyTorch \cite{paszke2019pytorch}.
+The baseline configurations follow the setups described in PINNsFormer \cite{zhao2023pinnsformer} and RoPINN \cite{wu2024ropinn}.
+PINN, QRes, and FLS are initialized using Xavier initialization~\cite{pmlr-v9-glorot10a}, with the hyperbolic tangent as the activation function (except for the first FLS layer, which acts as a Fourier feature mapping~\cite{rahimi2007proceedings,tancik2020fourier}).
+All remaining hyperparameters were tuned to achieve the best performance for each model (e.g. weights for the initial and boundary condition losses).
 For the NODEs used in \method{}, we adopt the implementation given by the TorchDyn library \citep{politorchdyn}.
-Vector fields $\mathcal{F}_\theta$ are built as neural networks with 2 hidden layers, ReLU activations, and Glorot initialization.
-They are integrated with fourth-order Runge-Kutta, while gradients are calculated using back-propagation.
+The vector fields $\mathcal{F}_\theta$ are modeled as MLPs with dimensionwise layers (see Appendix \ref{subsec:appendix_dimlayers}) with two hidden layers, ReLU activations, and Glorot initialization, and are integrated using a fourth-order Runge–Kutta solver.
+Gradients are computed via standard backpropagation through the ODE solver.

-Training is done with the Adam optimizer \cite{kingma2014adam}.
-NeuSA's strong architectural priors enable using larger learning rates, compared to the recommended learning rate of $10^{-3}$ for the remaining models (see $\S 6.1$ of \cite{wang2023expert}).
-All of the baseline models performed worse in all experiments when trained with learning rate $10^{-2}$, due to instability.
-Each experiment was run several times, after which the average of each metric was computed.
+Training is performed using the Adam optimizer \cite{kingma2014adam}.
+NeuSA's strong architectural priors enable the use of larger learning rates compared to the baseline models, which are trained with the recommended rate of $10^{-3}$ (see \S6.1 of~\cite{wang2023expert}).
+All baseline models exhibited reduced performance when trained with learning rate $10^{-2}$, due to instability.
+Each experiment was run several times, and the mean of each evaluation metric was reported.
 To evaluate model accuracy, we consider the standard rMSE (\emph{relative mean squared error}, also called the \emph{relative $L_2$ error}) and rMAE (\emph{relative mean absolute error}, also called the \emph{relative $L_1$ error}) metrics.
-The ground-truth solution for each problem is obtained with high accuracy numerical methods (see Appendix C).
-All experiments were executed on identical machines, containing an Nvidia RTX 4090 GPU with 24GB VRAM, an Intel i9-13900K processor, and 128GB RAM.
-Results are summarized in Table \ref{table:comparison}.
-Detailed descriptions for each experiment may be found in Appendix C.
+The ground-truth solution for each problem is obtained with high accuracy numerical solvers (see \autoref{sec:appendix_experiments}).
+Experiments were executed on an Nvidia RTX 4090 GPU (24~GB VRAM).
+Results are summarized in \autoref{table:comparison}.